 Dimethylamylamine is a drug made synthetically in a laboratory.
 It was originally used as a nasal decongestant.
 Today, dimethylamylamine is sold as a dietary supplement used for attention deficit-hyperactive disorder (ADHD), weight loss, improving athletic performance, and body building.

 Many athletes take dimethylamylamine to improve performance.
-However, dimethylamylamine was added to the World Anti-Doping Agency’s prohibited substances list for 2010.
+However, dimethylamylamine was added to the World Anti-Doping Agency's prohibited substances list in 2010.
 Therefore, competitive athletes should avoid taking it.

-Due to safety concerns, dimethylamylamine has been temporarily removed from military stores in the US.
+Due to safety concerns, dimethylamylamine has been removed from military stores in the US.
 It has also been banned in New Zealand.
+The US Food and Drug Administration (FDA) considers supplements containing dimethylamylamine to be illegal.
 Its use has been linked to several reports of serious, life-threatening side effects.

 How does it work?